-The Head of Legal and Democratic Services receives fee payments pursuant to their appointment as Returning Officer at elections.
+The Chief Executive receives fee payments pursuant to their appointment as Returning Officer at elections.
 The fees paid vary according to the type of election, the size of the electorate and the number of postal voters.

 Fee payments for national, referenda and other elections are set by central government and are, in effect, not paid by the Council, as the fees are reclaimed.
-Separate payments are made to the Deputy Returning Officer(s) and other members of staff who work as part of the elections team, and are commensurate with time spent undertaking election duties.
+Separate payments are made to the Deputy Returning Officer(s) and other members of staff who work as part of the elections team and are commensurate with time spent undertaking election duties.